New Applicants (Specialist Pathway)

 For general information about the different Categories of Exemption please refer to the current Equivalence Guidelines on the Forms and Documents page.

-This document lists all closing dates and interview dates for each State Assessment Panel.
-Your place of employment will determine which State Assessment Panel will assess your application (e.g. if you are going into a position in NSW, you will be assessed by the NSW State Assessment Panel).
+Your place of employment in Australia/New Zealand will determine which State Assessment Panel will assess your application (e.g. if you are going into a position in NSW, you will be assessed by the NSW Assessment Panel).
 If you do not know which state you are going to work in, please let us know your preference and we will assess availability.

 Please note that requests for date changes cannot be considered and no extensions for closing dates will be granted.

 2015 Statement Assessment Panel assessment dates can be found on the overseas specialists Forms & documents page.